dturvene/ring-buffer/article-meson.md

 * gather the necessary build toolsuite *for the target architecture*, either locally or downloaded,
 * explode each package into a scratch/work area,
-* possibly install patch updates to the package,
+* possibly install patch updates to a package,
 * using the toolsuite, build the package into a build area,
-* create a filesystem (possibly using `man:chroot`) and, using a comparable package manager, install each package into the filesystem.
+* create a filesystem (possibly using `man:chroot` or ) and, using a comparable package manager, install each package into the filesystem.

 Tools providing some/all of these functions include buildroot, google git-repo,